jeanj14/arthurFrost_takeAway/README.md

 # Take Home React Assessment

 This take home assessment is made with React and displays JSON data using AJAX/asynchronous JavaScript.
-This website is not mobile responsive, and should be only viewed via desktop.
+The website renders data from API on the the page.

 ## Technology used